• About Us

 If you can't find Chinese chives, just use regular chives.
 Regular soy sauce can be substituted for the light soy sauce.

-Wonton wrappers, dumpling wrappers, or potsticker wrappers are work well.
-Many supermarkets carry wonton wrapper in the product department, often near vegan products.
+Wonton wrappers, dumpling wrappers, or potsticker wrappers work well.
+Many supermarkets carry wonton wrappers in the produce department, often near vegan products.

 These cooked potstickers freeze beautifully.
 Place in a flat layer in a container.
 And freeze for up to 2 months.
 Let thaw completely and then warm in a skillet with a little broth.